fogfish/gurl/doc/user-guide.md

 }
 ```

-Usage of the library for production workload require a careful configuration of HTTP protocol timeouts, TLS policies, etc. Another aspect is thread safeness.
+Usage of the library for production workload requires a careful configuration of HTTP protocol timeouts, TLS policies, etc. Another aspect is thread safeness.
 The protocol environment is not thread safe.
 Each golang routine shall create one.
-Re-use for `http.Client` pointer across environments reduces resources consumption.
+Re-use of `http.Client` pointer across environments reduces resource consumption.

 ```go
 env := gurl.IO(